 - Salary and Benefits: To ensure that our BIPOC and women team members are paid equitably, Mosaic conducts regular salary equity audits and disparate impact analyses on salary increases and performance ratings.
 We also offer 14 weeks parental leave to both men and women on our staff, as part of a generous benefits package.

 - Culture: To foster a sense of inclusion and community, we hold office celebrations honoring a diverse range of heritages throughout the year.
 We also encourage employees to organize their own office events, so they can share their authentic selves.
 In an anonymous engagement survey, Mosaic received a 74% favorability score on questions about inclusion – with no difference between scores from white and BIPOC employees or between men and women.

 We are proud of the work we have done to try and build a company that not only celebrates diversity and inclusion but is diverse and inclusive.
-However, like most Americans, recent months have been an occasion for us to look in the mirror.
+However, like most Americans, recent months have been an occasion for us to look in the mirror, when it comes to racial justice.
 We are asking ourselves what part we still play in systemic racism and what we can do to play a more constructive role in dismantling it.